vivek-nexus/google-meet-slack-integration/README.md

 {video}

 # Installation
-## Install chrome extension
-<a href="https://chrome.google.com/webstore/detail/meet-slack-status/kddjlbegfaiogihndmglihcgommbjmkc" target="_blank">Get Chrome extension ↗</a>
+<a href="https://chrome.google.com/webstore/detail/meet-slack-status/kddjlbegfaiogihndmglihcgommbjmkc" target="_blank">Get Chrome extension</a>

 ## Configure chrome extension
 Once installed, open a new tab and type `meet.new` in the address bar, to join a test meeting.
 Now find and open the extension that has been installed from extensions list (puzzle icon).